 If you’re a resident of the United States and you’re planning on taking any type of trip to another country, you’re going to need to make sure that your United States passport and all other travel documents are in order.
 Let’s learn a little about U.S. Passport history in the United States are issued to both citizens and non-citizens alike and are done so exclusively by the United States Department of State.
-Passport booklets, passport cards and other documents have a very interesting history that dates back many years.
+Passport booklets, passport cards, and other documents have a very interesting history that dates back many years.

 The Origins of U.S. Passport

 The origins of the United States passport actually dates all the way back to 1775, one year before the signing of the Declaration of Independence.
-American consular offices during the War of Independence we known to issue passports to citizens of the original 13 colonies (later to become the 13 original states) for the purposes of travel.
+American consular offices during the War of Independence we knew to issue passports to citizens of the original 13 colonies (later to become the 13 original states) for the purposes of travel.
 These were commonly valid for between three to six months and were actually based on the design of the original French passport.

 From 1776 to 1783, however, there was actually no state government in the United States that had a passport requirement.
 For many years, passports were issued by states and cities in addition to the United States Department of State.
 Because some countries in Europe refused to recognize these passports, a requirement was passed that they had to be issued by the Department of State directly.